hugosouto/hackerrank-challenges/README.md

 [www.github.com/hugosouto](https://www.github.com/hugosouto)
-Hugo Souto without any direct AI assistance (GitHub Copilot, OpenAI ChatGPT/GPT, Google Bard, Anthropic Claude, or others), unless strictly declared.
+Hugo Souto without any direct AI assistance (GitHub Copilot, OpenAI ChatGPT/GPT, Google Bard, Anthropic Claude, or others), unless strictly declared in non-essential parts of solution logic.
 IntelliCode-like tools, programming language references, books, or generic web content may have been used.
-Solutions based on others solutions or AI improved codes are added with the suffix "community" or "alternative" in the filename respectively.
+Solutions based on others solutions or contributions, or AI improved code are added with the suffix "community" or "alternative" in the filename respectively.

 The aim is to provide clear and efficient solutions with full explanations for better understanding.
 For this, I tried to insert the data provided by